Code2With-Pratik/minor-project-Hotel-Website/README.md

-// TO use this project
+// TO use this project Follow these steps

 Step-1 Install XAMPP Server And start the apache server and MySQL
        then open the phpMyadmin